RakeMeUp/RakeMeUp/README.md

 # Hi, I am Bence!

-I currently studying to be a front-end developer.
+I am currently studying to be a front-end developer.

 In my repositories, you may find multiple projects, made with different stacks.